Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Decoherence of an electron beam perpendicular to a perfectly conducting half-plane

 In Eq.~(\ref{external}), we obtain the rightmost expression by closing the integration contour over the lower complex $k_x$ plane (because we evaluate the field at positions $x<0<x_{i}$ in the half-plane), where only the pole $k_x=-\ii\kappa$ contributes.
 Combining Eqs.~(\ref{inducedVec}) and (\ref{external}), and working in $(x,k_y,\omega)$ space, the vanishing of the in-plane electric field at the half-plane leads to the condition

 The system formed by Eqs.~(\ref{jconds}) determines a unique solution for the current.
 Following the methods in Ref.~\cite{BW99}, we write

 with $K=\sqrt{k^2-k_y^2+\ii0^+}$ defined with the square root yielding a positive imaginary part.
-Noticing that the right-hand side of Eq.~(\ref{jconds1}) depends on $x$ just through a factor $\ee^{\kappa x}$, we can directly anticipate the solution
+Noticing that the right-hand side of Eq.~(\ref{jconds1}) depends on $x$ just through a factor $\ee^{\kappa x}$, we can anticipate the solution

-The second line in Eq.~(\ref{jksol}) follows from the property $\mathcal{M}\cdot\eb_{i}=(\omega/v)^2\,\eb_{i}$ (i.e., $\eb_{i}$ is an eigenvalue of $\mathcal{M}$).
+where the prefactor to the left of the square brackets incorporates a pole at $k_x=-\ii\kappa$, which gives rise to the aforementioned $x$ dependence upon integration of Eq.~(\ref{jconds1}).
+This expression is the superposition of the two possible solutions that eliminate the branch cut in the upper $k_x$ plane by either multiplying or dividing by $\sqrt{K+k_x}$, without introducing additional poles.
+The $\omega$- and $k_y$-dependent coefficients weighting these two solutions are determined by enforcing Eq.~(\ref{jconds1}), together with the condition that the electromagnetic energy remains finite despite the edge divergence \cite{J1950}, implying that the $x$ and $y$ components of the current must decay at least as $k_x^{-3/2}$ and $k_x^{-1/2}$, respectively, in the large $|k_x|$ limit.
 To verify that Eq.~(\ref{jksol}) is indeed a solution of Eq.~(\ref{jconds2}), we note that the integrand vanishes as $\Imm\{k_x\}\to\infty$, so we can close the integration contour over the upper complex $k_x$ plane.
 Although $\jb_{i}^{\rm ind}(\kparb,\omega)$ has one pole ($k_x=-\ii\kappa$) and one branch cut ($k_x=-K$), they are both lying on the lower plane, and consequently, the integral is indeed zero.
 Likewise, the integrand in Eq.~(\ref{jconds1}) vanishes as $\Imm\{k_x\}\to-\infty$ and has a single branch cut \cite{notedecoherence4} ($k_x=K$), which lies on the upper complex $k_x$ plane, so we close the integration contour over the lower plane, yielding the right-hand side of the equation via the $k_x=-\ii\kappa$ pole.

 To study the interaction between the two electron paths, we need to consider the $z$ component of the field induced at $x>0$ [see Eq.~(\ref{practGtil})].
 From Eq.~(\ref{indField}), using Eq.~(\ref{kernel1}) again, we find